zhashi12/Premier-league-hub/README.md

 Scope of the project:

-Premier-League-Hub is a web application that shows live premier league game scores, the upcoming set of results, as well as a detailed breakdown of the previous round of results.
+Premier-League-Hub is a web application that shows live premier league game scores, the upcoming set of results, a live league table as well as a detailed breakdown of the previous round of results.
 The web application uses the current date and time to automatically fetch the live game state and also the nearest previous and future fixtures.

 Tech stack: